 The FW380i is a CD-i mini hi-fi system from the Dutch electronics company Philips.
-It is not only a very rare device, but also very special, because it is a mini hifi system and a video game console in one.
-This is possible because the FW380i has a fully functional built-in CD-i player in stead of just a regular CD-player.
+It is not only a very rare device, but also special because it is a mini HIFI system and a video game console in one.
+This is possible because the FW380i has a fully functional built-in CD-i player instead of just a regular CD-player.

-The FW380i uses the same CD-i player as the common and populair 220.
-This player, and especially its laser (CDM 12.4 VAM) is notorious for the wear and tear that occurs over time and results in the CDs and CD-i’s not playing properly, or not play at all.
-In working condition it can play all Video/Audio/Photo CD’s, CD-i movies and CD-i games, because the FW380i is also supplied with an Digital Video Cartridge.
+The FW380i uses the same CD-i player as the common and popular 220.
+This player, and especially its laser (CDM 12.4 VAM) is notorious for the wear and tear that occurs over time and results in the CDs and CD-i’s not playing properly, or not playing at all.
+In working condition, it can play all Video/Audio/Photo CDs, CD-i movies and CD-i games because the FW380i is also supplied with a Digital Video Cartridge.
 The FW380i has only one controller port.
-Therefore it is not possible to play multiplayer games without a splitter.
+Therefore, it is not possible to play multiplayer games without a splitter.

-Like many hifi sets the FW380i came with an AM/FM antenna to use to listen to radio stations.
-A mini-system remote control, an RF modular, an Euro connector, antenna cable and the important Digital Video Cartridge where also bundeled.
+Like many HIFI sets, the FW380i came with an AM/FM antenna to use to listen to radio stations.
+A mini-system remote control, an RF modular, a Euro connector, antenna cable and the important Digital Video Cartridge were also bundled.
 The player’s IR eye was however not suitable for IR CD-i pointing devices, so a wired controller was supplied with the system.
-Optionally an infrared receiver (22ER9057) could be attached to use the various, but very badly desined, CD-i remotes.
+Optionally, an infrared receiver (22ER9057) could be attached to use the various, but awfully designed, CD-i remotes.

 Out of all the Philips CD-i players around, these integrated players are normally the most uncommon.
-It is a rare system that is hard to find outside of the Netherlands and Belgium and is therefore sought after by collectors.
-The fact that the system came out in 1995, close before Philips ceased to support the CD-i standard, gives the impression that they wanted to ship some unused CD-i drives and that therefore not many units where produced.
-This statement is however contradicted by the fact that Philips was planning to introduce a newer version of the system.
+It is a rare system that is hard to find outside the Netherlands and Belgium, and is therefore sought after by collectors.
+The fact that the system came out in 1995, close before Philips ceased to support the CD-i standard, gives the impression that they wanted to ship some unused CD-i drives and that therefore not many units were produced.
+This statement is, however, contradicted by the fact that Philips was planning to introduce a newer version of the system.
 This FW390i, would be nearly identical to the FW380i, but would support a disc changer for 5 CD-i discs.
 It, however, did never see the light of day.